 You’ll want to avoid:

 Congratulations on reaching this major milestone in your pregnancy.
 Your due date may still seem far away, but you’re making steady progress toward the finish line.

-Continue to take care of yourself by eating well, exercising regularly, and sleeping soundly.
-Pretty soon all those tiny pokes will turn into kicks and rolls, and you might find it much harder to rest.
+Continue taking care of yourself by eating well, exercising regularly, and sleeping soundly.